 It is your responsibility to read and abide by the HE Regulations and BERA guidelines in relation to Research and the application of Research Ethics.
 These can be viewed here.

-The College is committed to:
+The college is committed to:

-As a member of the College you have a responsibility to:
+As a member of the college, you have a responsibility to:

-The Hull College Group is committed to providing equality of opportunity for all students whatever your chosen education or career pathway and seeks to ensure that students are able to access appropriate learning and facilities that underpins our key expectations of Excel, Respect, Innovate and Celebrate (ERIC).
+Hull College is committed to providing equality of opportunity for all students whatever your chosen education or career pathway and seeks to ensure that students are able to access appropriate learning and facilities that underpins our key expectations of Excel, Respect, Innovate and Celebrate (ERIC).

 Support for students with a disability and/or additional learning needs

-The Hull College Group is an inclusive College and supports many students who have a disability or an additional learning need.
+Hull College is an inclusive college and supports many students who have a disability or an additional learning need.
 We strive to make any reasonable adjustment possible on an individual basis following an initial assessment of student needs.
 We cannot guarantee to support every individual, and if this is not possible we will provide an explanation, and sign-post students to another provider/advisor who may be able to offer alternative support.